 My last stop before turning back is Washtub Gully, which has two deep circular rock holes just before it reaches Berowra Creek.
 Supposedly early settlers in the area did their washing here, hence its name.

-It’s also the site of more Aboriginal engravings, including multiple fish, a bird and a large possum or a quoll.
-(Interspersed with this rock art are more modern initials and symbols carved into the sandstone.)
+It’s also the site of the Washtub Gully Aboriginal engraving site, which includes multiple fish, a bird and a large possum or a quoll.
+(Interspersed with this rock art are more modern initials and graffiti carved into the sandstone.)

 Nearby is a cave and some more carvings that look like they may Aboriginal rock art, although I’m not 100% sure.

-This is far as I go today – the Benowie Track continues along Berowra Creek, ascending the valley to Berowra station or following the creek all the way to Crosslands and along to Hornsby or Thornleigh.
+This is far as I go today on my Berowra Heights circuit – the Benowie Track continues along Berowra Creek, ascending the valley to Berowra station or following the creek all the way to Crosslands and along to Hornsby or Thornleigh.
 I’m returning along the creek and back up to the junction with the Alston Drive Track.

 Reaching the junction on the ridgetop, I drop down the other side of the ridge to cross a small stream.